-End of August – Vienna Old Timer Parade, classic and old-timer cars enthusiast drive around Ringstrasse as a showcase of their well preserved and maintained vintage vehicles.
+End of August – Vienna Old Timer Parade, classic and old-timer car enthusiasts drive around Ringstrasse as a showcase of their well-preserved and maintained vintage vehicles.
 This unique experience will entertain you whether you like old cars or not as it is quite a display of old car models still in function.

-Early September – Vienna Harvest Festival (Erntedankfest) is agriculture themed festival happening for two days early September in and around Augarten.
+Early September – Vienna Harvest Festival (Erntedankfest) is an agriculture-themed festival happening for two days in early September and around Augarten.
 Entrance is free and here is more info on what you can find there.

-Late September/early October – Wiener Wiesn Fest is similar to famous Oktoberfest in Munich.
+Late September/early October – Wiener Wiesn Fest is similar to the famous Oktoberfest in Munich.
 Unfortunately, it was postponed/canceled this year.
-Several weeks of beer, local food and drink, music and fair type of entertainment brings thousands of visitors every year.
+Several weeks of beer, local food and drink, music, and a fair type of entertainment bring thousands of visitors every year.
 It is being held in Kaiserwiese in Prater Park and for more info, you can find out here.

 A weekend in September – The Streetlife Festival is a family-oriented event to bring to light the modern and urban side of Vienna.
 There are a series of performances, live music, info booths, and market stalls.
 More info here.

 First Saturday of October – ORF Long Night of Museums, this year (2020) on 3rd October, is a unique opportunity to visit as many museums as you can with a single ticket.
 More information can be found here.

 End of September, or early October – Vienna Design Week is a 10-day festival of design organized in several locations throughout the city.
 Each year has a different theme and topic, exploring design and innovations from various countries.